01 Intro to the Web

 You are free to use any and all artificial intelligence and other web and code services to create your work.
 You can beg, borrow, and steal, just let me in on it, and be able to defend it, if I ask questions.
 By that I mean that you understand what the code is and what it is doing.
 The one requirement, if you use outside help, that you document where your code comes from.
 I will consider it plagiarism if you don’t, which can result in a) failure of the assignment or b) failure of the course, with multiple instances leading to possible suspension or even being expelled from the school.
 This is from the The New School Academic Honesty And Integrity Policy, so don’t pass off as yours what someone else created.

-Document everything that you have not directly created and let me know what services you have used, etc. Most every service can be traced back in the structure of the code, but I prefer to know ahead of time where everything came from, rather than having to figure it out.
+Document everything that you have not directly created and let me know what services you have used, etc. There is a place in the landing page for you to do that.
+Most every service can be traced back in the structure of the code, but I prefer to know ahead of time where everything came from, rather than having to figure it out.
 That makes it easier for me to evaluate you on the basis of the code you write, and not the code you did not write.

 Course Design